 The regulations at 2 C.F.R.
-Part 200 define travel costs as "...the expenses for transportation, lodging, subsistence, and related items incurred by employees who are in travel status or official business..."
-15; and require travel costs to be reasonable in their nature and amount 16 and allocable to the CDBG/MIT grant 17.
+Part 200 state that travel costs include the transportation, lodging, subsistence, and related items incurred by employees who are in travel status or official business of PRDOH or subrecipient; and require travel costs to be reasonable in their nature and amount and allocable to the CDBG/MIT grant.

-Travel costs may be charged on an actual cost basis, on a per diem or mileage basis, or a combination of methods provided the method used is applied to an entire trip and not to selected days of the trip and results in charges consistent with those typically allowed in PRDOH's non-CDBG-DR/MIT grant-funded activities in accordance with the standards contained in this policy.
+Travel costs may be charged on an actual cost basis, on a per diem or mileage basis, or a combination of methods provided the method used is applied to an entire trip and not to selected days of the trip and results in charges consistent with those